cangozpi/BabyLM-project/README.md

 1. Dataset&Dataloaders ✅
 2. Load provided baseline models and tokenizers ✅
+3. Overfit provided baseline model on the training dataset 🔨
-3. Run provided evaluation script from command line 🔨
+4. Run provided evaluation script from command line
-4. Evaluate loaded baseline models using the provided evaluation pipelines from the command line
+5. Evaluate loaded baseline models using the provided evaluation pipelines from the command line
-5. Train tokenizer on the training data from scratch
+6. Train tokenizer on the training data from scratch
-6. Implement a custom model
+7. Implement a custom model
-7. Try to train your custom model using your tokenizer and evaluate it
+8. Try to train your custom model using your tokenizer and evaluate it
-8. Find papers and create a roadmap
+9. Find papers and create a roadmap
-9. Write proposal
+10. Write proposal

 ---